autistic-symposium/blockchain-science-py/README.md

 * [Messari API for token market data](messari-assets-data):
-    * Use [Messari API](https://messari.io/api) to retrieve market data for a list of tokens.
+    * Utilize [Messari API](https://messari.io/api) to retrieve market data for a list of tokens.

 <br>